jhudson8/smocks/api.md

 #### Route meta data

-This is similar to Route / variant config except that these values are not exposed within the admin console.
+This is similar to Route / variant input except that these values are not exposed within the admin console.
 They are accessable within the route handlers though.

 This is mostly useful for global plugins (see Plugins).